National Essay Writing Finals

 Results will be announced within 2 to 3 weeks after the contest.
-All regional and national contest results shall be posted on the NSF website.
+All regional and national contest results shall be posted on the NorthSouth website.

 Currently, the national finals will be held only for the senior level.
 In the future, they may be held for all levels.